What is Course Equivalency Approval & Why Is It Important?

 - an exact equivalent to a course at UWM

 - elective credit — please indicate upper or lower level

-3) If not enough course information has been provided to you by the student, you may opt to give tentative approval of the equivalency.
-Please request that the student supply more detailed course information so you may properly evaluate the course.
+3) If not enough course information has been provided to you by students, you may opt to give tentative approval of the equivalency.
+Please request that students supply more detailed course information so you may properly evaluate the course.
 When this is accomplished, you will be asked to sign and date the form to indicate final approval.

 If you have any questions, please contact the CIE Study Abroad Office.

-After studying abroad, CIE receives a transcript from the student’s host university or program and their coursework and grades are posted to PAWS.
+After studying abroad, CIE receives transcripts from students’ host universities or programs, and their coursework and grades are posted to PAWS.
 Each course is assigned a section number in the appropriate department.
-Typical Study Abroad Course numbers are 197, 297, 397, 497, 597, 697, 797.
-CIE Study Abroad Coordinators will review the student’s course equivalency approval form and confirm that the student completed the courses as they were evaluated.
-If the student enrolled in a course that has not been evaluated, the student may need to obtain additional course equivalency approvals.
+Typical study abroad course numbers are 197, 297, 397, 497, 597, 697, 797.
+CIE Study abroad coordinators will review students’ course equivalency approval forma, and confirm that the students completed the courses as they were evaluated.
+If students enrolled in courses that have not been evaluated, they may need to obtain additional course equivalency approvals.

-Academic Advisors and Schools and Colleges use the Course Equivalency Approval Form as an internal reference document when conducting the graduation clearance audit for the student.
+Academic advisors and UWM Schools and Colleges use the Course Equivalency Approval form as an internal reference document when conducting the graduation clearance audit for students.

 Students are first registered in EXMURAL 099, a zero-credit, full-time placeholder that allows students to maintain their status at UWM and allows them to apply their financial aid toward their study abroad program costs.